 (2) Upon request, appear before the board and/or board committees to answer questions or present additional information regarding the research study.

-(E) The board is not obligated to accept the entity's recommendations to permanently amend the scope of practice for first responders, EMTs-basic, EMTs-intermediate, or EMTs-paramedic, based on the results of the research study.
+(E) The board is not obligated to accept the entity's recommendations to permanently amend the scope of practice for EMS providers, based on the results of the research study.

 (F) This rule does not apply to prehospital research conducted within the current scope of practice.